goschtl/zope/bluebream/website/docs/v1.0/manual/configuration.rst

 The handler should also not directly execute an action, since the system should first go through all the configuration and detect possible conflicts and overrides.
-Therefore the _context object has a method called action that registers an action to be executed at the end of the configuration process.
+Therefore the ``_context`` object has a method called action that registers an action to be executed at the end of the configuration process.
 The first argument is the discriminator, which uniquely defines a specific directive.
-The callable is the function that is executed to provoke the action, the args argument is a list of arguments that is passed to the callable and the kw contains the callable's keywords.
+The callable is the function that is executed to provoke the action, the ``args`` argument is a list of arguments that is passed to the callable and the kw contains the callable's keywords.

 As you can see, there is nothing inheritly difficult about ZCML.
 Still, people coming to BlueBream often experience ZCML as the most difficult part to understand.
 This often created huge discussions about the format of ZCML.
-However, I believe that the problem lies not within ZCML itself, but the task it tries to accomplish.
+However, we believe that the problem lies not within ZCML itself, but the task it tries to accomplish.
 The components themselves always seem so clean in implementation; and then you get to the configuration.
 There you have to register this